Raj Bhakta: Personal life

 Bhakta met Danhee Kim, a Columbia University grad in 2010, while she was hired as his executive assistant.
 Kim later worked as a marketing and sales director for Bhakta's WhistlePig whiskey company.
 The couple married in 2013 and lived in Vermont.
 The couple moved to Vero Beach, Florida in 2017.

+Religious views

+Raj Bhakta is a Catholic Christian.
+He has advocated for views aligned with the Christian right, stating that "There's a deeper, more fundamental need in this country, and that is to go back to our Christian roots."
+In particular, Bhakta has advocated Christian nationalism in higher education, offering to donate the now defunct Green Mountain College to a Christian organization interested in this revival theological mission.